yash1099/USA-accident-data-visualization/README.md

 # USA-accident-data-visualization
 USA Accidents Data Visualization
-This project aims to visualize the USA accidents data obtained from Kaggle.
+This project aims to visualize the USA accidents data obtained from Kaggle (https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents).
 The dataset contains information about accidents that occurred in the USA between 2016-2021, including their severity, location, weather conditions, and other factors.

 ## The project consists of three main components: